flowel1/apache-beam-python/README.md

 ![alt-text](https://github.com/flowel1/apache-beam-python/blob/master/pictures/autoscaling.png)

-In the above plot, the ideal amount of workers could not be reached due to limitations set by the system administrator (adding more workers increases service costs).
+In the above plot, the target amount of workers could not be reached due to limitations set by the system administrator (adding more workers increases service costs).